Golden Raspberry Award for Worst Supporting Actress

 The Golden Raspberry Award for Worst Supporting Actress is an award presented annually at the Golden Raspberry Awards (or "Razzies") to the worst supporting actress of the previous year.
 Nominees and winners are voted on by the Golden Raspberry Foundation, a group that anyone can join if they pay a yearly subscription fee.

-As it is intended to be a humorous award, males performing in drag are eligible to be nominated.
-On occasion, people featured in documentary films have also been nominated for "worst actress," though this process has been criticized.
+As it is intended to be a humorous award, drag performers are eligible to be nominated.
+On occasion, people featured in documentary films have also been nominated for "worst actress".

 The following is a list of nominees and recipients of that award, along with the film(s) for which they were nominated and the character they played.